FluidFM® - The next method to support CRISPR-Cas9 Gene Editing Tool

 Delivery and off-target limitations

 The two latter remain a challenge for CRISPR, notably for clinical application.
-To overcome those limitations, Cytosurge employed its proprietary patented technology - the FluidFM - to offer unprecedented genome editing capabilities with a unique in vitro solution to perform direct intra-nuclear delivery.
+To overcome those limitations, Cytosurge employed its proprietary patented technology - the FluidFM - to offer unprecedented genome editing capabilities with a unique in vitro solution to perform direct intra-nuclear delivery that keeps the cell alive.
 This method allows to increase the efficiency and applicability of CRISPR across a variety of cell types and research fields.
-The versatility of CRISPR is shown in the next section.

 The general applicability of CRISPR among different species has opened a multitude of new approaches for biological research [4].
 Researchers use gene editing tools in their work to investigate several problematics, illustrating the broad applicability of gene editing.

-In the literature, three common usages can be identified:
+In the literature, three common uses can be identified:

 • Gene editing to analyze the function of a gene.
 Genomic alterations, in coding and non-coding regions, can be artificially introduced and hence be studied.